noahehall/theBookOfNoah/0current/hashicorp/vagrant.md

 - virtual machine: an operating system that runs independently from the underlying hardware

 - hypervisors: aka virutal machine monitor or VMM
-  - software that creates & runs virutal machines
+  - software that creates, runs & manages virutal machines by abstracting a computers software away from its hardware
-  - enables one host computer to support multiple guest VMs by sharing host resources, e.g. memory & processing
+  - enables one host computer to support multiple guest VMs by sharing host resources, e.g. memory, storage & compute
-  - suppor the creation & managmeent of virutal machines by abstracting a computers software away from its hardware

   - types of hypervisors
     - type 1: aka bare metal